sertiscorp/oneML-bootcamp/README.md

 If `--clean` is not specified, the existing `oneML` artifacts will be used and the old build files will not be deleted.

-### Cuda
+### CUDA
-Currently `x86-64-cuda` target supports only Cuda 11.x runtime on Linux only.
-We also plan to support Cuda 10.2 in the future.
-Moreover, it is built with backward compatibility in mind. `x86-64-cuda` supports the following Cuda compute capabilities
+Currently `x86-64-cuda` target supports only CUDA 11.x runtime on Linux only.
+We also plan to support CUDA 10.2 in the future.
+Moreover, it is built with backward compatibility in mind. `x86-64-cuda` supports the following CUDA compute capabilities
   * 7.5
   * 7.0
   * 6.1